scoconno/scoconno.github.io/Teaching/Examined/index.md

 ## Links for each week

 Links to notes, assignments, readings not in the textbook, and optional videos & readings are below.
-You should consult the syllabus to identify what you must read for each week.
-The below does not include that information.
+Consult the syllabus for a full list of what is required for each week.

 + **Week 1 (1/16/2017)**